-- 1. DEMAND COST this category includes all production plant except wind generation (accounts 310-347 346), except that related to the Big Stone Plant unit train. - 2.
+- 1. DEMAND COST this category includes all production plant (accounts 310- 346), except that related to the Big Stone Plant unit train. - 2.
 BASE LOAD ENERGY COST Big Stone unit train only.

 The demand category was then reclassified into Base (Energy-Related) and Peak Demand categories based on the following formulas: